 What can a modest increase in plasmocytes mean when the rest of the blood count is normal?
 The result is 0.07 and the reference value is <0.01

 Need more info: This piece of information is not useful in giving you any intelligible answer.
 Please have a hematologist look at the blood counts with differential.
 Plasmacytosis in itself associated with many disease processes. ...Read more

 - Talk to a doctor live online for free

-- How does caffeine affect the results of the heart rate?
+- How does metal affect the results of a pet scan?

 - Does having intercourse prior to taking a pregnancy test affect the results?

 - Does advil affect the results of a blood test for iron levels?

 - How does protein deficiency affect the immune system?

 - How does exercise affect blood test results?